Disaggregated Data Action Plan

 For years, Statistics Canada has been providing Canadians with big picture statistics on a variety of topics impacting people across the country.
 However, the big picture can hide key differences in the experiences of specific population groups.

 These increased and improved disaggregated statistics will give all levels of government, businesses, policy specialists, data users, non-for-profit organizations, and all Canadians the level of detail they need to make evidence-based decisions.
-By informing policy decisions, these data will strengthen the government's efforts to address systemic racism and gender gaps and help create a more equitable Canada.
+By informing policy and program development, this work supports ongoing efforts to address systemic racism, gender gaps and other inequities to help create a more equitable Canada.

 DDAP target audience